 1 Beginning 2 Developing 3 Proficient 4 Distinguished Use of the DI observation framework for video observation Minimal/no evidence noticed or ideas shared for the DI principles.
 Some evidence of noticed or ideas shared for the DI principles Observations noted in each of the DI principle categories in either the 'I noticed' or 'Ideas I have domains Observations noted in each of the DI principle categories in both the 'I noticed' and 'Ideas I have' domains Use of the DI observation framework for lesson plan observation Minimal/no evidence noticed or ideas shared for the DI principles.
-Some evidence of noticed or ideas shared for the DI principles Observations noted in each of the DI principle categories in either the 'I noticed' or 'Ideas I have domains Observations noted in each of the DI principle categories in both the 'I noticed' and 'Ideas I have' domains

-Summative Reflection Minimal/no evidence of reflection synthesizing your takeaways or developing beliefs about differentiation.
+Some evidence of noticed or ideas shared for the DI principles Observations noted in each of the DI principle categories in either the 'I noticed' or 'Ideas I have domains Observations noted in each of the DI principle categories in both the 'I noticed' and 'Ideas I have' domains Use of the DI observation framework for field placement Minimal/no evidence noticed or ideas shared for the DI principles.
+Some evidence of noticed or ideas shared for the DI principles Observations noted in each of the DI principle categories in either the 'I noticed' or 'Ideas I have domains Observations noted in each of the DI principle categories in both the 'I noticed' and 'Ideas I have' domains Summative Reflection Minimal/no evidence of reflection synthesizing your takeaways or developing beliefs about differentiation.
 Limited evidence of reflection synthesizing your takeaways or developing beliefs about differentiation.
 Reflection synthesizes your key takeaways for your own classroom practices and developing beliefs about differentiation.
-Thorough/detailed reflection synthesizes your key takeaways for your own classroom practices and developing beliefs about differentiation. ------------------------- -- --- -- --
+Thorough/detailed reflection synthesizes your key takeaways for your own classroom practices and developing beliefs about differentiation.